jamiefolsom/Freeform-to-Zoho/README.md

 Freeform-Zoho-CRM-EE-Extension
 ==============================

-Save Freeform entries as new leads to the Zoho CRM API
+Save Freeform entries as new leads to the Zoho CRM API.